standardese/cppast/README.md

 # cppast

-Library interface to the C++ AST --- parse source files, synthesize entities, get documentation comments and generate code.
+Library interface to the C++ AST &mdash; parse source files, synthesize entities, get documentation comments and generate code.

 *Note: This is currently just a first prototype and everything is unstable for now.
 If you're code can't be parsed, please file an issue.*